Validity in Network-Agnostic Byzantine Agreement

 \subsection{Preliminary Lemma}

-As aforementioned, our preliminary lemma only focuses on a simplified setting with $n = 2$ parties in the network-agnostic model.
+As previously mentioned, our preliminary lemma focuses on a simplified setting with $n := 2$ parties in the network-agnostic model.
 When the network is synchronous, we allow the adversary to corrupt up to one party ($t_s := 1$).
-We restrict the capabilities of the adversary by only allowing the corrupted party to crash.
-When the network is asynchronous, on the other hand, both parties are honest ($t_a := 0$).
+We restrict the adversary's capabilities by only allowing the corrupted party to crash.
+When the network is asynchronous, both parties are honest ($t_a := 0$).
 Then, we assume a protocol achieving (probabilistic) termination and agreement in this setting.
 We show that, almost surely, once randomness is fixed, all canonical executions decide the same value.
-Note that there may be a set of possible randomnesses such that some canonical executions do not even decide, but the probability of picking a randomness in this set is zero.
+Note that there may be a set of randomnesses such that some canonical executions do not even decide, but the probability of picking a randomness in this set is zero.

-\begin{lemma} Assume $n := 2, t_s := 1$ and $t_a :=0$, and that corrupted parties are only allowed to crash.
-Consider a protocol $A$ that achieves probabilistic termination and agreement in this setting.
-Then, almost surely, for fixed randomness $R$, there is a value $v$ such that all canonical executions of $A$ decide $v$. \end{lemma}